sameerpattni/archetypes/README.md

 cp -r $workspace/<muleproject>/target/generated-sources/archetype .
 ````

-#### Update src with properties
+#### Update app.properties
-Open the properties file for Mule project and replace the properties with velocity variables mvn will substitute when your archetype instance is generated.
+Open the application properties file  and replace the properties with velocity variables mvn will substitute when your archetype instance is generated.

-Edit `src/main/resources/archetype-resources/src/main/app/mule-app.properties` and substitue your properties.
+Edit `src/main/resources/archetype-resources/src/main/app/mule-app.properties` or all property files.
 e.g.
 ````
 source-path=${source-path}